ink-inc/MagicMittelalterGame/patch_notes.md

+#### Version: 0.0.0.9 Pre-Alpha (12.04.2020 15:06) "Inventory"
+- Added Inventory System
+	- Open Inventory using "I"
+	- Pickup Items in the scene with "E"
+	- Left click items in the inventory to view details
+	- Right click items for context actions (Use, Equip, Drop)
+	- Carrying a high weight reduces your speed gradually (shown by weight capacity color turning into red)
+	- Use the bottom right corner to sort after name, type and weight (ascending and descending)
+- Added Heavy Interactables to test the weight speed reduction
+- Added Interactables with different purposes

 #### Version: 0.0.0.8 Pre-Alpha (05.04.2020 20:22) "Dialogue System"
 - Added the possibility to have a dialogue
 	- The Dialogue System supports: